House votes to override Trump's veto of defense bill

-WASHINGTON (AP) — The Democratic-controlled House voted Monday to override President Donald Trump’s veto of a defense policy bill.
+WASHINGTON (AP) — The Democratic-controlled House voted overwhelmingly to override President Donald Trump’s veto of a defense policy bill, setting the stage for what would be the first veto override of his presidency.

 Trump rejected the defense bill last week, saying it failed to limit social media companies he claims were biased against him during his failed reelection campaign.
 Trump also opposes language that allows for the renaming of military bases that honor Confederate leaders.